preqon/comp5328-machine-learning/sparse coding and regularisation.md

 We want
 - dictionary to be overcomplete
-- representation to be sparse (i.e. few non-zero values)
+- representation to be sparse (i.e. few non-zero values, most elements are zero)

 *i think this is the idea:*
 We want dictionary $D$ to be overcomplete, to have the best chance of containing basis for whole domain of samples.